davidkastner/pyEF/README.md

 ```

 ## 4. What's included?
-pyEF contains a collection of optimized scripts that work together in pre-built workflows.
+PyEF contains a collection of optimized scripts that work together in pre-built workflows.
 If a script is not already included for procedure, many of the functions may be useful in building a procedure.

 ### File structure